socomsystems/documentation/admin_manual/configuration_files/primary_storage.rst

 Primary object stores need to be configured in :code:`config.php` by specifying the objectstore backend and any backend specific configuration.

-.. note:: Configuring a primary object store on an existing Nextcloud instance will
+.. note:: Configuring a primary object store on an existing cyfrSpaces instance will
 	make all existing files on the instance inaccessible.

 The configuration has the following structure: